 Why does animal testing continue?

 Animal testing for human patients in now demonstrated to have outlived its scientific usefulness, but it has also grown into a multi-million dollar enterprise which serves its vested interests in academia: the animal-based researchers working at universities globally, as well as the industries that breed lab animals and manufacturers which make lab equipment.
-For an idea of the amount of money in animal-based research please visit this link.
-For more on this financial perspective please visit this page.
+For more on this financial perspective please scroll down to the bottom of this page.

 Concordat On Openness On Animal Research